-While earning his law degree at the University of Washington School of Law, Mr. Damrow was a Managing Editor of the Washington Law Review, a member of the American Association for Justice National Mock Trial Team, and interned for the U.S. Attorney’s Office for the Western District of Washington in Seattle.
+While earning his law degree at the University of Washington School of Law, Mr. Damrow was a Managing Editor of the Washington Law Review and member of the American Association for Justice National Mock Trial Team.
 Upon graduation, Mr. Damrow was inducted into the Order of Barristers, a national honor society committed to encouraging and developing successful trial advocates.

 175 North 27th Street

 JD: University of Washington School of Law, 2016